-5 Councilor Rothhaus remarked he had known Councilor Yakuboff for a number of years.
-His first

-6 opportunity to work alongside Dave was on the Charter Commission.
-Dave truly enjoyed being part of

-8 remainder of a term on the Council and how animated the process became.
-Councilor Boyd commented

-9 he ran into Dave the day after he was appointed, and told him of the book "Don't Fight with the Pigs" 10 written by a Harvard Professor, which relays if you do fight with pigs you get dirty.
-Dave would often

-11 remind him of the advice he had given.
+Councilor Rothhaus remarked he had known Councilor Yakuboff for a number of years.
+His first opportunity to work alongside Dave was on the Charter Commission.
+Dave truly enjoyed being part of that process.
+He spoke of the interview process for Councilor Yakuboff's appointment to fill the remainder of a term on the Council and how animated the process became.
+Councilor Rothhaus commented he ran into Dave the day after he was appointed, and told him of the book "Don't Fight with the Pigs" written by a Harvard Professor, which relays if you do fight with pigs you get dirty.
+Dave would often remind him of the advice he had given.

-13 Chairman Harrington remarked she received an e-mail from Dave on June 2nd because he knew she was 14 a bit anxious about the position of Vice Chairman.
-She had responded don't you ever be absent from a 15 meeting.
-He commented had responded "You are more than qualified for the position, and I will help 16 you in any way I can."
+Chairman Harrington remarked she received an e-mail from Dave on June 2nd because he knew she was a bit anxious about the position of Vice Chairman.
+She had responded don't you ever be absent from a meeting.
+He commented had responded "You are more than qualified for the position, and I will help you in any way I can."
 She is still holding him to that.

-18 Councilor Koenig remarked he probably knew Dave the least of any of those on the Council.
-They met stated at one point in the past couple of weeks that he felt strongly that people shouldn't serve on a board or committee if they had an agenda.
-It was pretty clear to him that Dave did not come necessarily with an agenda except to do what was good for the Town of Merrimack, which is one of the things he

-19 while running for election.
-He has enjoyed working alongside him, and in doing so realized how appreciation of having had the opportunity to work with Dave, and remarked he is sure the Town of
+Councilor Koenig remarked he probably knew Dave the least of any of those on the Council.
+They met while running for election.
+He has enjoyed working alongside him, and in doing so realized how dedicated he was to the Town of Merrimack and to doing the best he could for the community.
+It was stated at one point in the past couple of weeks that he felt strongly that people shouldn't serve on a board or committee if they had an agenda.
+It was pretty clear to him that Dave did not come necessarily with an agenda except to do what was good for the Town of Merrimack, which is one of the things he appreciated most about working with him and serving alongside him on the Council.
+He stated his appreciation of having had the opportunity to work with Dave, and remarked he is sure the Town of Merrimack will miss him terribly.
+He wished his family well.